magnesj/ResInsight/docs/CompletionExport.md

 published: true
 ---

-## Export Completion Data to Eclipse
+The completions defined in ResInsight can be exported to Eclipse for use in new simulation runs.

 ![]({{ site.baseurl }}/images/Completions_ExportCompletionData.png)